dylrlas/finalProject/design.md

                                                                                                                                      RenderDisplay() }

-         ## Text Explanation for Rscape from Ruins project implementation
+       # Text Explanation for Escape from Ruins Project implementation:

            # Angel
            * Added gravity components to the angel so that it has features of moving up and down whenever the user left clicks on the mouse so that the character can dodge                     incoming obstacles